Why sketching is so important for a designer ?

-- But I think one of my most favourite post is about the Ugly sketching.
-I really think that a lot of designers are getting intimidated and they develop bad habits because they only see finish sketches that other designers have done, and they are not understand the ground work that created that.
+- But I think one of my most favorite posts is about the Ugly sketching.
+I really think that a lot of designers are getting intimidated and they develop bad habits because they only see finish sketches that other designers have done, and they do not understand the groundwork that created that.
 They just see the perfect sketch.

-- Mmh depends !
-Laugh 🙂 Sometime you are lucky sometime we are less.
+- Mmh depends!
+Laugh 🙂 Sometimes you are lucky sometimes we are less.

 - You know when you are looking through hundreds of portfolios, you feel like hiring somebody.
-For our projects, there is a lot to walk through, so how a project stand out from an other.
-Sometime if you just have the finish rendering, like maybe it just blends in.
+For our projects, there is a lot to walk through, so how a project stand out from another.
+Sometimes if you just have the finished rendering, like maybe it just blends in.

 - Laugh … “Too bad !”

 - I love what you doing, It’s awesome.
 There is a lot of information and a lot of topics for beginners.
 I found myself when I was flying up here, and read a couple of articles re-reading through.
 Keep doing what you are doing and getting pretty good fun.